GrinonBarrett/Taksidos/Core Rules/Creatures/Hellhound.md

 |        |                                                |                                   |

 -----

+**Fiendish Nature**: The hellhound's fiendish nature bestows it with a few particular features;
+ • Do not need to eat, sleep, or breathe.
+They do still need to relax to rest.
+ • Are not subject to bleeding.
+ • Are immune to diseases, poisons and venom.
+ • Gains a bonus to all saves equal to current hitpoints.
+ • Are not affected by spells which would affect the flesh.

 **Frightening Howl**: During the first round of an encounter, the hellhound may use its reaction to loose a howl that can shake any hero.
 All non-fiends within 25 yards that can hear the hellhound must succeed a DV 19 [Will] save or flee in terror by every possible means from the hell hound for a number of rounds equal to the points of failure.
 If a creature's save was a critical failure, it is also vulnerable during this time.
 A critical success will make it forever immune to that same hellhound's frightening howl and allow it to recognise it in the future.